 Northeast Ohio has a wide variety of educational institutions, from the relatively affordable and accessible Cleveland State University to private Oberlin College, one of the first US colleges to admit women students, to Case Western Reserve University, named the number 1 undergraduate college in Ohio (and number 38 in the US) by US News and World Report magazine in 2007.
 Other area colleges and universities include John Carroll University, Ursuline College, Baldwin-Wallace University in Berea, the University of Akron, and Kent State University.

 Many of these institutions also offer continuing education programs for adults, including several discounted programs for residents over 55.Continue to 9 of 13 below.

 In 2006, Intel named Cleveland as one of its picks for the top three digital communities worldwide.
 This distinction was awarded to us in large part because of the number of schools, public buildings, libraries, and other spots around town that offer free wireless Internet access.
 Among these are Cleveland State University, Cleveland Hopkins Airport, the Cleveland Public Libraries, Tower City, Case Western Reserve University, and a host of local coffee houses.

 10 of 13

 Yes, I realize that being a Cleveland sports fans takes a certain amount of courage and fortitude, but what other city our size has the variety of professional sports teams that Cleveland has.
-There's always a major league sporting event and team to cheer -- from the Cleveland Browns, to the Cleveland Cavaliers, to the Cleveland Indians.
+There's always a major league sporting event and team to cheer -- from the Cleveland Browns to the Cleveland Cavaliers and Cleveland Indians.